-Whenever amendments are filed, the applicant must identify them and indicate the basis for them in the application as filed (Rule 137(4) EPC), preferably in a separate letter (see Guidelines for Examination in the EPO, E-IX, 3.4 and H-III, 2.1 and 2.1.1).
+Whenever amendments are filed, the applicant must identify them and indicate the basis for them in the application as filed (Rule 137(4) EPC) (see Guidelines for Examination in the EPO, E-IX, 3.4, and H-III, 2.1 and 2.1.1).
+If they fail to do so, the examining division may issue a communication under Rule 137(4) EPC requesting the correction of the deficiency within a non-extendable period of one month.
+If the applicant then fails to reply within that period, the application will be deemed to be withdrawn under Article 94(4) EPC.